-Situated on the western outskirts of the City of John Day, the 90-acre study area is surrounded by a mixture of land uses, from residential to light industrial.
+Situated west of downtown John Day, the 90-acre study area is surrounded by a mixture of land uses, from residential to light industrial.
 US 26 borders the 53-acre Oregon Pine mill portion of the study area on the south.
 The mill site has recently been annexed into the City and rezoned for consistency with the vision for the project area.